CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "variant_type": "gun"      // Possible options: "gun", "generic" - controls which options enable/disable seeing the variants of this item.
 "variants": [              // Cosmetic variants this item can have {
-    "id": "varianta",                           // id used in spawning to spawn this variant specifically "name": { "str": "Variant A" },             // The name used instead of the default name when this variant is selected "description": "A fancy variant A",         // The description used instead of the default when this variant is selected "ascii_picture": "valid_ascii_art_id",      // An ASCII art picture used when this variant is selected.
+    "id": "variant_a",                           // id used in spawning to spawn this variant specifically "name": { "str": "Variant A" },             // The name used instead of the default name when this variant is selected "description": "A fancy variant A",         // The description used instead of the default when this variant is selected "ascii_picture": "valid_ascii_art_id",      // An ASCII art picture used when this variant is selected.
 If there is none, the default (if it exists) is used.
     "symbol": "/",                              // Valid unicode character to replace the item symbol.
 If not specified, no change will be made.
     "color": "red",                             // Replacement color of item symbol.
 If not specified, no change will be made.
     "weight": 2,                                // The relative chance of this variant being selected over other variants when this item is spawned with no explicit variant.
-Defaults to 0.
+Defaults to 1.
 If it is 0, this variant will not be selected
     "append": true                              // If this description should just be appended to the base item description instead of completely overwriting it.
   }
 ],